 Current Opinion in Obstetrics and Gynecology was launched in 1989.
 It is one of a successful series of review journals whose unique format is designed to provide a systematic and critical assessment of the literature as presented in the many primary journals.
 The field of obstetrics and gynecology is divided into nine sections that are reviewed once a year.
 Each section is assigned a Section Editor, a leading authority in the area, who identifies the most important topics at that time.
 Here we are pleased to introduce the Journal's Section Editors for this issue.

-Joseph Aquilina FRCOG MFFP is a Consultant Obstetrician and Gynaecologist at Barts Health NHS Trust based St. Bartholomew's and the Royal London Hospitals and Honorary Senior Lecturer in Obstetrics & Gynaecology at Queen Mary University of London, UK.
-He is the lead clinician for Fetal Medicine Clinical Academic Group and runs a one-stop Menstrual Disorders clinic at St Bartholomew's Hospital, London, UK.
-Mr Aquilina obtained his primary medical degree in Malta and then moved to the UK for his basic postgraduate training in Bristol, and in London at King's College and Greenwich Hospitals.
+Joseph Aquilina, FRCOG, MFFP, is a Consultant Obstetrician and Gynaecologist at Barts Health NHS Trust based St. Bartholomew's and the Royal London Hospitals, UK, and Honorary Senior Lecturer in Obstetrics and Gynaecology at Queen Mary University of London, UK.
+He is the Lead Clinician for Fetal Medicine Clinical Academic Group and runs a one-stop menstrual disorders clinic at St Bartholomew's Hospital.
+Mr Aquilina obtained his primary medical degree in Malta and then moved to the UK for his basic postgraduate training in Bristol, and in London at King's College and Greenwich Hospitals, UK.
 He subsequently undertook research and subspecialty training in feto-maternal medicine/gynaecological ultrasound as a lecturer at St.Bartholomew's and Royal London Medical School, Queen Mary Westfield College, based at Homerton Hospital, UK.
-He is recognised as a preceptor for training in gynaecological scanning by the Royal College of Obstetricians and Gynaecologists.
+He is recognised as a preceptor for training in gynaecological scanning by the Royal College of Obstetricians and Gynaecologists, UK.
 His special interests include polycystic ovarian syndrome, prediction of pre-eclampsia and the application of ultrasound in the diagnosis and management of benign gynaecological conditions.

 Paul D. Blumenthal

-Paul D. Blumenthal, MD, MPH is Professor of Obstetrics and Gynecology at Stanford University School of Medicine.
+Paul D. Blumenthal, MD, MPH, is Professor of Obstetrics and Gynecology at Stanford University School of Medicine, USA.
 He directs the Stanford Gynecology Service and the Division of Family Planning Services and Research at Stanford.
-He also directs SPIRES, the Stanford Program for International Reproductive Education and Services, an initiative providing technical assistance and training to family planning programs in a wide variety of countries across Africa, Asia, and Central America.
-For over 25 years, Dr Blumenthal has been an advisor to multiple international agencies such as Gynuity Health Projects, Ipas, Pathfinder, Family Health International, Path, JHPIEGO Corporation, and the World Health Organization and served as the Special Advisor to Minister of Health and Family Planning of the Republic of Madagascar.
+He also directs SPIRES, the Stanford Program for International Reproductive Education and Services, an initiative providing technical assistance and training to family planning programs in a wide variety of countries across Africa, Asia and Central America.
+For over 30 years, Dr Blumenthal has been an advisor to multiple international agencies such as Gynuity Health Projects, Ipas, Pathfinder, FHI360, Path, Jjpiego, the Population Council, the RCOG and the World Health Organization, and served as the Special Advisor to Minister of Health and Family Planning of the Republic of Madagascar.
 He currently serves as the Global Medical Director for Population Services International.
 Dr Blumenthal is committed to the development and implementation of innovative approaches to reproductive health issues in both the domestic and international arenas.